Skip to main content

 Gin

-Gin is an HTTP Web framework written in Go.
-It boasts a Martini-like API but with performance that is 40 times faster.
-Gin utilizes a custom version of HttpRouter, which not only delivers extremely fast routing but also provides middleware support.
+Gin (https://gin-gonic.com/) is an HTTP Web framework written in the Go programming language.
+It features an API similar to Martini's but performs 40 times faster.
+Gin utilizes a custom version of HttpRouter, therefore it not only delivers extremely fast routing but also provides middleware support.

 This guide describes how to deploy Gin applications on CloudBase HTTP cloud functions.